teler-sh/teler-proxy/README.md

-# teler (WAF) Proxy
+# teler Proxy

-An adapter for Envoy, Istio, Nginx, and other platforms, enabling seamless integration with teler WAF to protect against a variety of web-based attacks, such as cross-site scripting (XSS), SQL injection, known vulnerabilities, exploits, malicious actors, botnets, unwanted crawlers or scrapers, and directory bruteforce attacks.
+teler Proxy enabling seamless integration with [teler WAF](https://github.com/kitabisa/teler-waf) to protect locally running web service against a variety of web-based attacks, such as OWASP Top 10 categories like cross-site scripting (XSS) or SQL injection, known vulnerabilities or exploits, malicious actors, botnets, unwanted crawlers or scrapers, and directory bruteforce attacks.

 **See also:**